kappapiana/transtimezone/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/kappapiana/transtimezone)](https://api.reuse.software/info/github.com/kappapiana/transtimezone)

-# transtimezone
+# Transtimezone

-Quick translate times between timezones
+Quick translate times between timezones.
+Enter times in flexible formats like `2023-10-28 15:00`, `10/28/2023`, or just `new york` for smart timezone matching.

 The basic idea is to have a quick way to find out what time it is in different places of the world when announcing, for instance, a virtual meeting.
 Many